- Place the steaks on the grill and cook for 4 to 5 minutes, or until they are golden brown and slightly scorched.

 - 155 degrees Fahrenheit or above for well-done

-How long do you grill a 1/2 inch steak?
+How do you cook a 1 inch ribeye steak?